erikgustafsson/sass-base/README.md

 # sass-base
-The base sass that should be downloaded to each new project
+The base that should be downloaded to each new project